-If the Early Sync Information List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, use it as specified in TS 38.401 [4].
+If the LTM Candidate Information List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, use it as specified in TS 38.401 [4].

+If the Serving Cell No Reset ID IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if support, use it as the No Reset ID for either the requested target cell or the requested LTM candidate cell identified by the SpCell ID IE when determining the L2 Reset during LTM.